 Tips to Extend the Life of Your CT Therma-Tru Door

 You likely use your entry door every day, and on top of that, it is constantly exposed to the elements (like rain and recently, brutal wind).
-So, durability should be of utmost concern when you are shopping for a replacement entry door.
+So, durability should be of utmost concern when you are shopping for replacement entry doors in New Haven.
 Durable exterior doors keep your family safer and are easier to maintain for longer.

 Which Factors Affect the Weathering Rate for Your Door?

-To preserve our reputation as trustworthy door contractors in Connecticut, we simply cannot recommend wood for your entry door, whether it faces north, south, east, or west.
+To preserve our reputation as trustworthy experts of door installation in Connecticut, we simply cannot recommend wood for your entry door, whether it faces north, south, east, or west.
 High humidity and fluctuating temperatures cause wood to warp and rot.
 If the shape of your door changes, you lose the tight seal your door is supposed to provide.

 Therma Tru fiberglass doors are the best bet for south-facing doors in CT, especially if you do not have an overhang.
 AccuGrain technology gives Therma Tru fiberglass doors an authentic wood grain look.
 Steel doors are not prone to bowing and warping the way wood is, but steel does conduct heat.
 It is common for paint to chip if the door gets too hot, so steel is not a great choice for west and south facing doors, unless they are sheltered.